Polomich/CART315/Process/README.md

 ### How do you use Unity?

 I tried to install Unity last week with multiple fails.
 I did not have it installed on time for the lab demo and had to leave class early for a meeting.
 Meaning I am on my owm for this.

 I'm too scared to start a project from scratch but I saw that there are templates I can use under the education tab.
 I picked the platformer.
 Let's see what I can play around with.

 Picking a script to go mess with.
 Why can't I edit in Unity.
 Oh that's just the inspector.

 Oh no VS needs to install things.
 Oh that was fast.

 Nevermind it's gonna take forever.
 <img width="553" alt="image" src="https://github.com/user-attachments/assets/7b1ca314-1512-43be-b716-b1cfe395925d" />

+What it is Awake, and why is not referenced anywhere?
+--> Initializer for an object.

 ## Week 1: Make a tiny game (January 23, 2025)